flex-is/git-hooks/README.md

 ## Usage

+Manually create a local git hook.
+Here is the list of currently provided functions:
+-   git
+    -   `git_is_merge_commit` - check whether current commit is a merge commit
+-   php
+    -   `php_lint_cached` - validate coding standards only on cached/staged files
+    -   `php_analyse` - run static analysis tool

+## Share

+If you are developing in a team, you can create and share hooks inside the same repository.

-Commit `.githooks` directory in the root of your project and place hooks inside it.
+Create `.githooks` directory in the root of your project and commit hook files inside it.
 Hook names are identical to the [ones used by git](https://git-scm.com/docs/githooks).

 ```
 └── .githooks